Hierarchical community structure in networks: Detecting hierarchies via spectral methods

 \section{Detecting hierarchies via spectral methods}

-Our definition of hierarchical community structure in \cref{sec:hier_def} is in terms of the expected adjacency $\mathbb{E} [\bm A]$, which in turn is expressed in terms of the affinity matrix of the finest partition $\bm \Omega^{(1)}$.
-When we perform community detection in practice, we only have access to an observed sample adjacency matrix $\bm A$.
+Thus far we have conceptualized hierarchical modular structure in terms of sequences of sEEPs based on the expected adjacency $\mathbb{E} [\bm A]$ that relates to the affinity matrix of the finest partition $\bm \Omega^{(1)}$.
+When we want to perform community detection in practice, however, we typically only have access to an observed sample adjacency matrix~$\bm A$.
 Therefore we have to either infer the precise affinity matrix $\bm \Omega^{(1)}$, which is only possible in the thermodynamic limit under certain conditions~\cite{decelle2011asymptotic}, or we have to define conditions for concluding that an sEEP is present based on the observed adjacency matrix~$\bm A$.
-In addition, the identifiability issues described in the previous section indicate that, even with access to the true affinity matrix $\bm \Omega^{(1)}$, the problem of detecting hierarchical communities is, in general, an ill-posed problem.
+In combination with the identifiability issues described in the previous section the problem of detecting hierarchical communities is thus, in general, an ill-posed problem.

+In the following we will employ spectral methods to infer hierarchical community structure in a network, which correspond to a particular way of resolving the above non-identifiability issues.
 Before we address these issues directly, we first outline our overall strategy to detect hierarchical community structure: \begin{enumerate} \item[A.] \textit{Identify the initial finest-grained network partition.} We first identify the finest level of the hierarchy (i.e., the level furthest from the root of the dendrogram) such that all nodes within a group are stochastically equivalent and ignoring the trivial partition into $n$ groups that each contain a single node.
 Using this initial partition we can estimate the affinity matrix of the finest partition:

-where $u=1$ (\cref{ssec:BetheHessianClustering}). \item[B.] \textit{Identify levels in the hierarchy.} Treating the estimated affinity matrix $\estOmega{u}$ as a weighted adjacency matrix, we then identify candidate partitions to form the next level in the hierarchy $\bm H^{(u+1)}$ by merging groups in the current partition such that they form an approximate (s)EEP (\cref{sec:sEEPgeneral}). \item[C.] \textit{Agglomerate and repeat.} Based on the identified partitions we select the most suitable one and estimate the affinity matrix at the next level:
+where $u=1$ (\cref{ssec:BetheHessianClustering}). \item[B.] \textit{Identify possible agglomerations and hierarchical levels.} Treating the estimated affinity matrix $\estOmega{u}$ as a weighted adjacency matrix, we then identify candidate partitions to form the next level in the hierarchy $\bm H^{(u+1)}$ by merging groups in the current partition such that they form an approximate sEEP (\cref{sec:sEEPgeneral}). \item[C.] \textit{Agglomerate and repeat.} Based on the identified partitions we select the most suitable agglomeration and estimate an affinity matrix at the next level:

 Note that $\bm H^{(u+1)}$ maps the nodes in the aggregated graph at level $u$ in the hierarchy to the nodes in level $(u+1)$ and so the dimensions of $\bm H^{(u+1)}$ will be $n^{(u)} \times n^{(u+1)}$, where the number of nodes at a given level are $n^{(u+1)} = k^{(u)}$ the number of groups at the previous level.
 We then return to the previous step and repeat until no further agglomerations are found (\cref{ssec:sEEPagglomerate}) \end{enumerate}